jtibau/jtibau.github.io/about.md

 I was born in Guayaquil, a large city on the coast of Ecuador.
 I love to travel and have had the pleasure to experience living in Barcelona, Spain as well as Little Rock, Arkansas.
 My current place of residence is Blacksburg, Virginia where I am a Ph.D.
 Student in the <a href='http://www.cs.vt.edu/'>Computer Science</a> program at <a href='http://www.vt.edu'>Virginia Tech</a>.

-My research interests are in HCI, specially in Virtual Reality.
-As new technologies are bringing this field to the masses I believe it is one of the most exciting areas of study at the moment.
+My research interests are in HCI and social computing.
+I am working with [Steve Harrison](http://thirdlab.cs.vt.edu/people/steve-harrison/) and [Deborah Tatar](http://thirdlab.cs.vt.edu/people/deborah-tatar/) on Media Spaces.
+Tatar and Harrison lead the [Third Lab](http://thirdlab.cs.vt.edu/) group at VT focusing on different aspects of the "phenomenologies of technology and interpersonal relations".

 You can follow my blog [here](/).
 Although content is scant at the moment, I will try to keep it up-to-date with my research, school projects and interesting assignments.